 Viberzi Side Effects

-Viberzi (eluxadoline), which is used to manage symptoms of irritable bowel syndrome (IBS) with diarrhea in adults, may cause nausea and stomach pain.
-The drug can also cause serious side effects, including severe constipation, pancreatitis and sphincter of Oddi spasm.
+Viberzi (eluxadoline) is a medication used to manage symptoms of irritable bowel syndrome (IBS) with diarrhea in adults.
+The most common side effects of the drug include nausea and stomach pain.
+The drug can also cause serious, less common side effects, such as severe constipation, pancreatitis and sphincter of Oddi spasm.
 It is not recommended for use in patients without a gallbladder.

 Constipation, nausea and stomach pain are the most common side effects of Viberzi, according to the drug’s maker, Allergan.

 Because the drug’s main ingredient, eluxadoline, can cause feelings of euphoria, Viberzi has abuse potential and may lead to drug dependence.
-People who took the drug at normal dosages reported euphoria and feeling drunk.
+Though infrequent, in clinical trials, patients who took the drug at normal dosages reported feelings of “euphoria” and “feeling drunk.”

 Constipation and Other Common Side Effects